y330/FragmentQR/README.md

  ----

-**FragmentQR is a chromium extension that simplifies linking to certain text on a webpage and generating a QR code for it, that will highlight the text in yellow when scanned.** Like this(check later for "this" to be highlighted)
+**FragmentQR is a chromium extension that simplifies linking to certain text on a webpage and generating a QR code for it, that will highlight the text in yellow when scanned.** Like this(che

 ### Highlight of FragmentQR